 Cheddar Apple Pie Filling

 It’s finally time to fill our pie!
-This apple pie filling is the same exact filling I use for my deep dish apple pie recipe.
+This apple pie filling is the same exact filling I use for my classic apple pie recipe.
 However, I skipped the lemon juice since it didn’t pair very well with the cheddar.
 (I usually add lemon juice to brighten up the flavor.)
 I love that there’s no pre-cooking involved.
 Simply mix the apple pie filling ingredients together and fill your pie.

 Here are my tips for the best apple pie filling:

-- Slice apples into 1/4 inch slices, so the apples aren’t thin and flimsy
+- Slice apples into 1/4-inch slices, so the apples aren’t thin and flimsy

 - Add flour to bind the apples together